jeffwillette/docker-alertd/README.md

 ## What Does It Do?

-docker-alertd monitors docker containers on a host machine and sends alerts via email when usage limits (as defined in a conf file) have been breached.
-It can be run in the foreground or background
+docker-alertd monitors docker containers on a host machine and sends alerts via email when usage limits have been breached.

-Current metrics that can be tested are:
+Currently, alerts can be sent based on:

+1. Container existence (regardless of running state)
+2. Running state (running or existed)
-1. Memory usage (in MB)
+3. Memory usage (in MB)
-2. CPU Usage (as a percentage)
+4. CPU Usage (as a percentage)
-3. Minimum Process running in container
+5. Minimum Process running in container

 # Step 1: Install